regro/regolith/doc/source/rc.rst

 ``db``
 =========
 The database to use.
-This should coorespond to the name field of one of the ``databases`` entries.
+This should correspond to the name field of one of the ``databases`` entries.

 ``coll``
 =========